W4RH4WK/THOR/doc/midterm.md

 - little example code for up2date kernels
 - Headers do not export enough, hence complete source is required
-- hijacking systemcalls is not really encouraged by the developers
+- hijacking systemcalls is not really encouraged by the developers (race conditions / undefined behaviour)
     - *yeah, no shit sherlock*

 ## Current State